Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 So if someone tries to argue about what's relative to your life, put your big Atlanta girl panties on, be bold, and be brave when you tell them you're not looking to form any more unholy alliances.
 It's loser behavior to argue about a vision you can't see and to argue the details of a process you haven't been privy to.

 It seems to me as long as you're perceived as victorious, you can expect attempts to undermine and take away what's been won.
-Not everyone knows how to act around things that shine, but ultimately, you can't take what you can't reach.
-Here is where self-love becomes an iron-tight insurance policy because when all your most prized possessions exist external to you… there's always a chance they can be up for grabs.
+Not everyone knows how to act around things that shine, but ultimately, no one can take what they can't reach.
+Here is where self-love becomes the best form of insurance because when all your prized possessions exist external to you… there's always a chance they can be up for grabs.

 What does success mean to you and how do you measure your milestones?